 Some trails are for only one type of activity, and others are shared.

 Choose an activity, and limit your search to the trails designed for that activity.
 That way, you’ll avoid disappointment by being ready to set out, with your snowshoes on, at a starting point for cross-country skiing.

-During your outing, take a break at one of the 11 shelters.
-You can warm up inside and have a snack (bring your own lunch).
+- During your outing, take a break at one of the Park’s shelters or an outdoor rest area.
+You can warm up and have a snack (bring your own lunch).
 And it will help you be fresh and ready for the last leg of your outing.

 At all times, the team at the Gatineau Park Visitor Centre is there to help you plan your outing.
 Our helpful information officers can recommend a route that will suit your needs.
 Drop in and see us, or give us a call!

 Snowshoes, cross-country skis and fat bikes are available for rent at the Relais plein air.
 Renting is an excellent way to check out a new sport before investing in your own equipment.

 Buy a pass

 There is a fee to access to the ski, snowshoe and snow bike trails.
 Make things easier by buying your daily pass in advance online.
 Or you can buy a daily pass at trail starting points (parking lots), which accept cash only.
 Make sure you wear your pass in plain view.